Scripted teaching

-Scripted Teaching
+Overview

-Meaning of Scripted Teaching
+Meaning

-Scripted teaching can be traced back as far as 1888 where Samuel and Adeline Monroe published text for teachers that provided them with scripts for teaching reading readiness, phonics, and oral reading (Commeyras 2007).
+Scripted teaching can be traced back to 1888 where Samuel and Adeline Monroe published text for teachers that provided them with scripts for teaching reading readiness, phonics, and oral reading.
 In this method of teaching, the teacher is expected to read the lesson scripts verbatim.
 It is a form of direct instruction meant to guide teachers in order to sustain consistency in teaching strategies by teachers.
-It also hopes to eliminate the risk of poor instruction by inexperienced teachers (Lee).
+It also aims to eliminate the risk of poor instruction by inexperienced teachers.
 Its purpose of strict adherence to the script is targeted more towards schools with low standardized test scores so that the concepts being taught can be delivered in a consistent manner, in hopes that the students will understand the lessons more clearly.
-This strategy is becoming more prevalent in US school districts, as well as schools throughout the world (Reeves 2010).
+This strategy is becoming more prevalent in US school districts, as well as schools throughout the world.

-The Goal of Scripted Teaching
+Goal

-Many school districts are moving to scripted teaching programs with a goal of improving students’ standardized test scores.
-With more pressure being put on teachers to have their students achieve higher standardized test scores, teachers are looking to use scripted teaching programs as an aid to teach these concepts to their students, hoping that it will be a more effective way of teaching (Guccione 2011).
+Many school districts are moving to scripted teaching programs with a goal of improving students' standardized test scores.
+With more pressure being put on teachers to have their students achieve higher standardized test scores, teachers are looking to use scripted teaching programs as an aid to teach these concepts to their students, hoping that it will be a more effective way of teaching.
 Scripts designed for teaching curriculum are not meant to eliminate the amount of teacher preparation, but are to be used as a scaffold for teachers to adhere to the topics and skills required of students.
-When used properly, scripted teaching programs are used as a tool that teachers can add and subtract parts of the structure to create a learning environment that facilitates appropriate instruction individualized to the needs of their learners (Guccione 2011).
+When used properly, scripted teaching programs are used as a tool that teachers can add and subtract parts of the structure to create a learning environment that facilitates appropriate instruction individualized to the needs of their learners.
 Hundreds of schools could be using the same scripted curriculum; however, if used appropriately, their lessons will be carried out differently as a reflection of the diverse learners in their respective classrooms.
 The goal is that all of the students will learn the same concepts and be able to use the knowledge that comes from the scripted lessons.

-Behaviorist Learning Theory
+Behaviorist learning theory

-Scripted teaching is influenced by behaviorist learning theory (Reeves 2010).
+Scripted teaching is influenced by behaviorist learning theory.
 It uses repetition as a way to reinforce the concepts that students are learning.
 Some scripted learning programs (for example, Language for Learning) go through an error correction process when a student answers a question incorrectly.
-Using a behavioral approach to teaching and learning, micro skills such as spelling are practiced meticulously and are perfected before moving onto macro skills such as writing or reading longer passages (Reeves 2010).
+Using a behavioral approach to teaching and learning, micro skills such as spelling are practiced meticulously and are perfected before moving onto macro skills such as writing or reading longer passages.